-We send out an email news bulletin called Technical Bee Notes.
-If you would like to receive Technical Bee Notes please complete the mailing list form and select the option.
+We also send out an email newsletter called the Bee Bulletin.
+If you would like to receive the Bee Bulletin please complete the mailing list form and select the option.

-ANCO is based on the mountainous north-west of Cameroon.
-We help train families in beekeeping with the dual overall aim of increasing household income and creating a direct financial benefit from forest conservation.
+ANCO is based in the mountainous north-west of Cameroon.
+We help train families in beekeeping with the dual aim of increasing household income and creating a direct financial benefit from forest conservation.
 We worked with Bees for Development in the project Bees and Trees in Nkor forest.
 We supported the Nkor community to develop sustainable beekeeping as a forest-friendly addition to their livelihoods.

 CAMGEW is a community-based NGO based on the north-west part of Cameroon.
 CAMGEW worked in partnership with Bees for Development to support beekeeping activities in Oku Forest, for income and conservation benefits.

 Guiding Hope - Guide de l'espoir.
-Our aim it to increase in the quality and quantity of locally-produce honey, and provide rural beekeepers in Adamaoua access to rewarding markets for honey and beeswax.
+Our aim is to increase in the quality and quantity of locally-produce honey, and provide rural beekeepers in Adamaoua, Cameroon, access to rewarding markets for honey and beeswax.

 We aim to help hunters in Cameroon replace hunting with beekeeping as a means to generate income.

 We are an Ethiopian resident charity, established in 2014.
-We specialise in appropriate beekeeping methods for community development and poverty alleviation and a close partner of Bees for Development.
+We specialise in appropriate beekeeping methods for community development and poverty alleviation and we are a close partner of Bees for Development.

 We are a long term Partner of Bees for Development.
 In 1992 we implemented the Project Sustainable beekeeping for Africa, a project funded by the UK Government Department for International Development.